 Pop and rock music covers a wide variety of genres, styles, and influences.
 From Lady Gaga and Justin Bieber to Aerosmith and the Dave Matthews Band, pop and rock music are collectively the most successful types of music out there today.
-See just one entry in the pop and rock lineup by getting Weezer tickets.
+Want to see Weezer on tour?
+View the listings below for upcoming dates and Weezer tickets.

 |Date & Time||Event||Location|

 |Burgerama: Weezer, Ty Segall & Fidlar - 2 Day Pass||Santa Ana, CA|

 Enter your email address below and we'll alert you as soon as tickets become available in our exchange for Burgerama: Weezer, Ty Segall & Fidlar - 2 Day Pass in Santa Ana, California on Mar 28, 2015.

 We will NOT share the email address you provide for this Alert Me feature with any third-party vendors.

 Weezer was formed in 1992 by Rivers Cuomo, Patrick Wilson, Matt Sharp, and Jason Cropper in Los Angeles, California.
 The group recorded its first album at Electric Lady Studios in New York City, during which Copper left the band and was replaced by Brian Bell.
 The album, Weezer (also known as "The Blue Album"), was released in May 1994.
 The band produced two music videos during this time: Undone - The Sweater Song and Buddy Holly.
 Both videos became hits on MTV, and the latter won four MTV Video Music Awards and two Billboard Music Video Awards.